Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 aider --test-cmd pytest
 ```

-The repositories that are used in the SWE Bench problems are large, open
+The repositories that are used in the SWE Bench problems are large open
 source projects with extensive existing test suites.
 A repo's test suite can be run in three ways: